 Police investigating explosion in Lakewood, NJ

-Police said a home security system captured someone throwing a lit object into the woods.
+Police said it started after someone threw a lit object into the woods.

 View CBS News In